The Hill Times

 The old Business Council on National Issues is back, but it has rebranded

-itself as the Canadian Council of Chief Executives (CCCE).
+as the Canadian Council of Chief Executives (CCCE).
 It's still run by

-long-time free trader Tom D'Aquino, but today it has broadened its attention
+long-time free trader Tom D'Aquino, but today it

 from liberalizing investment and cutting deficits to boosting the military